fnjoin/blog-team-apps/README.md

 SPRING_PROFILES_ACTIVE=async ./gradlew bootRun
 ```

-If you want to use target a Kubernetes namespace other than dev, use the `NAMESPACE` env variable:
+If you want to target a Kubernetes namespace other than `dev`, use the `NAMESPACE` environment variable:

 ```
 NAMESPACE=other-ns ./gradlew bootRun